leonardo-couto/lambda-ec2-timer-switch/README.md

   Upload your starter.zip file.

-  For Role, choose the Lambda execution role you created earlier, LambdaEC2SwitcherRole.
+  For Role, choose the Lambda execution role you created earlier (e.g. LambdaEC2SwitcherRole).

   Choose Next and then Create function.